 Inverse Floaters.
 Inverse floaters may be issued by agencies or instrumentalities of the U.S. government, or by private issuers, including savings and loan associations, mortgage banks, commercial banks, investment banks and special purpose subsidiaries of the foregoing.
 Inverse floaters have greater volatility than other types of mortgage securities in which a fund invests (with the exception of stripped mortgage securities and there is a risk that the market value will vary from the amortized cost).
 Although inverse floaters are purchased and sold by institutional investors through several investment banking firms acting as brokers or dealers, the market for such securities has not yet been fully developed.
 Accordingly, inverse floaters may be illiquid.
 Any illiquid inverse floaters, together with any other illiquid investments, will not exceed a fund's limitation on investments in illiquid securities.
-Inverse floaters are derivative mortgage assets.
+Inverse floaters are derivative mortgage securities that are structured as a class of security that receives distributions on a pool of mortgage assets.
 Yields on inverse floaters move in the opposite direction of short-term interest rates and at an accelerated rate.